Azure/carbon-aware-keda-operator/README.md

 To set the thresholds, the idea is to find the range between minimum and maximum carbon intensity ranges and divide them into “buckets”.
 In the example above, the three thresholds could represent “low”, “medium”, and “high” where a carbon intensity value of 565 and below is considered low, 566 – 635 is medium, and 636 or more is high.
 Configuring thresholds in an array like this gives you flexibility to create as many thresholds/buckets as needed.

-## How to set the allowed maxReplicas per carbon intensity
+## How to set the allowed maxReplicas per carbon intensity in the `CarbonAwareKedaScaler` CRD

-make this paragrpah in MD format; don"t add other text,just transform to MD format

 It’s up to you as an admin or a developer, to decide of the carbon aware scaling behavior for your workload :

 - You could decide to enable carbon awareness only when carbon intensity is in the high rates.
 - You could scale to zero during high carbon intensity periods, or keep a minimal replicas running for your workload.
 - Depending on the nature of the workload and its constraints, you would decide what scaling limits to use for you workload.